 Term of Award: Up to 16 weeks, and no fewer than 10 weeks (desired term to be indicated on the application)

-Undergraduate Research Conference (UGRC) Requirement: USRA recipients are required to present a project at TWU's annual Undergraduate Research Conference in Spring 2022.
+TWU CREATE Conference Requirement: USRA recipients are required to present a project at the TWU CREATE Conference in the Spring semester following their award.

 - Current enrollment in any undergraduate program.

 - Must have completed at least one semester of post-secondary studies at the deadline of application.